meltaxa/solariot/README.md

 2. Download or clone this repository to your local workstation.

-3. Update the python script with your inverter's IP address and the PubNub API keys.
+3. Update the config.py file with your inverter's IP address and give your Inverter a unique name which will be used in dweet.io.
+Generate a random UUID at (https://www.uuidgenerator.net)[https://www.uuidgenerator.net/].

-4. Run the python script.
+4. Run the sungrow_client script.

-5. Log in to the Freeboard website and create a dashboard using PubNub as a data source.
+5. Log in to the Freeboard website and create a dashboard using your dweet.io as a data source.

 ## The Sungrow Modbus Map